wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-deploy-manage-teams-devices/includes/3-managing-microsoft-teams-room-systems.md

 After enabling voice services for a device account the Microsoft Teams Room will display a dial-pad.
 This will allow the user to dial in to a third-party PSTN conference bridge from the Microsoft Teams Room or perform direct calls to individual subscribers.

-## Microsoft Teams Room Policy Options
+## Microsoft Teams Room policy options

 If you have Microsoft Teams Rooms-certified devices in your organization, you have flexible management options.
 You can manage the devices yourself in the same central location where you manage all your Teams solutions.
 Microsoft Teams Admin Center or you can transfer management responsibility to dedicated experts using Microsoft Teams Rooms Managed Services.
 You can also delegate management access to a partner of your choice for either of the options.